Volunteer in Argentina with Projects Abroad

 As part of this Dentistry Elective placement you will be based in a hospital where you will be assigned a supervising dentist.
 They will be of great benefit in your learning experience.

-On a Medical Elective placement you will be based in a hospital in or close to Unquillo.
-You will benefit from the knowledge of experienced doctors who will be keen to help you.
+On this Medical Elective placement you will be based in a hospital, where you will benefit from the knowledge of experienced doctors who will be keen to help you.

 Volunteer in the dental department of one of the largest government run hospitals in the country.
 You will observe dental procedures and learn more about general oral health-care.